 Here’s a good thing that came out of the Pandemic—the annual Adobe MAX conference was free again this year!
 Several of us made our way to the d.trio lounge, which happened to be appropriately decorated for Halloween and thus, the perfect place to settle in for the show.

 In typical Adobe style, there were a ton of cool cameos by famous creative folks from all walks of life (Sam’s personal favorite was some cocktail chatter by Brian Cranston and Aaron Paul).
-There are dozens of sessions to choose from over the course of the conference, and the majority of them are now streaming free online for everyone to experience—even non-creative types.
+There were dozens of sessions to choose from over the course of the conference, and the majority of them are now streaming free online for everyone to experience—even non-creative types.
 Here are some highlights from the sessions our team enjoyed the most…

 Creativity in Business with José Andrés and Jeremy Scott – MB135